beakerfm/beaker.fm/articles/Finance-Introduction-For-Almost-Anyone/README.md

 You can take out loans on your 401k and IRA to purchase your first house for instance instead of going to the bank.
 Not that this is the best advice, but it is merely an example of the flexibility of your accounts.

+If you are fortunate enough to live or work in the USA, 401k managers are the best fund managers in the world.